Find Affordable College Courses

 3 Yearly Graduations

 The 2nd most popular school in the country for assistive/augmentative technology and rehabilitation engineering majors who are seeking their graduate certificate is Western Michigan University.
-The average in-state tuition for full-time undergraduates is $13,334 per year, while in-state graduate students, on average, pay $16,884 per year.
-The assistive/augmentative technology and rehabilitation engineering program at Western Michigan University awarded 3 graduate certificates during the 2020-2021 school year.
+Roughly 19,800 attend the school each year.
+The average in-state tuition for full-time undergraduates is $15,198 per year, while in-state graduate students, on average, pay $18,354 per year.
+During the most recent year for which we have data, 3 people received their graduate certificate in assistive/augmentative technology and rehabilitation engineering from WMU.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 Below are some popular majors that are similar to assistive/augmentative technology and rehabilitation engineering that offer graduate certificates.